An Embedded Mesh Approach for Isogeometric Boundary Layers in Contact Mechanics: Spatial discretization and numerical integration

 To eliminate the Lagrange multipliers in the embedded mesh coupling problem, a node-wise penalty regularization is introduced~\cite{Yang2004,Steinbrecher2020,Steinbrecher2022,Steinbrecher2025}.
 The regularization reads

 thus, the Lagrange multiplier \nodallagmultstar{}{} becomes a pure function of the unknown displacements \emdiscretedisplacementvector{}.
 Here,~$\penaltyparam~\in~\realspace^{+}$ denotes the penalty parameter, and \scalingmatrix{} is a diagonal nodal scaling matrix.
 An exact fulfillment of~\eqref{eq:penalty_regularization} is achieved for $\penaltyparam{} \rightarrow \infty$, which, however, leads to poor conditioning of the system.
-For practical purposes, a penalty parameter of the order $\penaltyparam{} \sim 100\,\Youngsmodulus{}$ has proven sufficiently accurate, where~\Youngsmodulus{} denotes the Young's modulus of the material.
-The contribution of the discrete coupling constraint \couplingconstraint{} is proportional to the support of the associated Lagrange multiplier shape functions; \ie{} it depends on the interface element area.
+For practical purposes, a penalty parameter of the order $\penaltyparam{} \sim 100\,\Youngsmodulus{}$ has proven sufficiently accurate, where~\Youngsmodulus{} denotes the Young's modulus of the material. \responsetoview{Subsection~\ref{subsection:hertzian-contact-problem} illustrates the sensitivity of the numerical solution to the penalty parameter.} The contribution of the discrete coupling constraint \couplingconstraint{} is proportional to the support of the associated Lagrange multiplier shape functions; \ie{} it depends on the interface element area.
 As described in~\cite{Steinbrecher2020}, to ensure the fulfillment of the patch tests presented in Subsection~\ref{subsection:patch_test}, the vector \couplingconstraint{} is scaled by the inverse of the diagonal matrix~\scalingmatrix{}, following the approach presented in~\cite{Yang2004}.
 For each Lagrange multiplier node $r$, the local scaling matrix is defined as

 which is assembled into the global scaling matrix \scalingmatrix{}.